S121: Python 3

 Python Meets Mathematics 3

-This course focuses on Object-Oriented Programming (OOP), a programming language model employed by most of the widely-used programming languages.
+This course focuses on Object-Oriented Programming (OOP), a model employed by most of the widely-used programming languages globally.

 Students who wish to attend this course are expected to have a sound fundamental knowledge of Python programming.
 Using OOP, they will also be challenged to develop modules based on Geometry, Fractions Manipulations and more.
-Programming concepts taught in this course (OOP, Inheritance) are easily applicable to other languages such as C++, C#, PHP, Swift, and Objective-C, putting our students in good stead for further learning in both Mathematics and Programming.
+Programming concepts taught in this course (OOP, Inheritance) are absolutely critical and put our students in good stead for our S200 electives which cover exciting topics ranging from Data Analytics to Machine Learning and Artificial Intelligence.Covid-19 tracker by Wang Chen, 14

 Want to find out more?
 Check out our FAQs.